aestellwag/plugin-supervisor-barge-coach/README.md

 After running the suggested next step with a meaningful name and description, navigate to the [Plugins Dashboard](https://flex.twilio.com/admin/) to review your recently deployed and released plugin.
 Confirm that the latest version is enabled for your contact center.

-You are all set to test chat and sms transfers on your Flex instance!
+You are all set to test the Supervisor Barge/Coach features on your Flex instance!

 ---

 ## Changelog

+### 2.0.0

+**May 12, 2021**

+- Added the Coach Status Panel to allow the agent to see who is coaching them (this leverages Sync Documents)
+- Updated the Button Layout to be more user friendly (now has a Mute, Barge, and Coach button)

 ### 1.0.0